 Russia to annex 4 occupied regions of Ukraine this week after "referendums" staged by Moscow

-Russia to annex 4 occupied regions of Ukraine this week after "referendums" staged by Moscowget the free app

 Kyiv — Russia confirmed on Thursday it will formally annex parts of Ukraine where occupied areas held Kremlin-orchestrated "referendums" on living under Moscow's rule that the Ukrainian government and the West denounced as illegal and rigged.
 Russian President Vladimir Putin will attend a ceremony on Friday in the Kremlin when four regions of Ukraine will be officially folded into Russia, spokesman Dmitry Peskov told reporters.